COCAINE, LONG THE DRUG OF Hollywood STARS AND FINANCIAL INDUSTRY KINGPINS, MAYBE THE MOST SENSATIONALIZED OF ALL RESTRICTED SUBSTANCES.

 Cocaine, on the other hand, not only prohibits dopamine from being reabsorbed; it also cruelly causes the brain to begin pumping out dopamine.
 Since cocaine electrifies the whole brain into loving the experience beyond usual standards, users often combine cocaine with other thrilling behaviors (sex, concerts, thrill rides, etc.).
 Standard, healthy brain communication is completely disrupted during the process.
 Since the sensations of cocaine are so pleasurable, you are immediately tempted to do it again and again until small doses of cocaine no longer satisfy you.

-But most people do not know much about the dangers that are present in excess usage of Cocaine.
-Moreover, health care agencies have also not communicated its harms and side effects to the general problem.
+But most people do not know much about the dangers that are present in excess usage of Cocaine and regarding cocaine abuse.
+Moreover, health care agencies have also not communicated its harms and side effects to the general problem of cocaine abuse.
 Consequently, the demand keeps on increasing, and the consumption increases to many folds every New Year.
 People also do not know the illegalities that are related to cocaine abuse, so the usage of Cocaine keeps on increasing.
 Its popularity seems never-ending.
 A study was conducted in the United States in 2012.
 That study showed that only in the United States a guarguanton 1.6 million people were abusing Cocaine.

 Cocaine is such a potent substance that it leaves multiple telltale signs, either in physical paraphernalia or physiological symptoms.
 If you or someone you know shows any of the following signs, it may be a sign of cocaine abuse: